rpm-software-management/dnf/doc/automatic.rst

  Run dnf-automatic
 ===================

-Once you are finished with configuration, execute ``systemctl enable dnf-automatic && systemctl start dnf-automatic`` to enable and start the systemd timer.
+Once you are finished with configuration, execute ``systemctl enable dnf-automatic.timer && systemctl start dnf-automatic.timer`` to enable and start the systemd timer.